-Figure 7 shows the profile of IPv6 updates since 2009.
-The number of withdrawals per day has been growing slowing across this period.
+Figure 7 shows the profile of IPv6 updates since 2011.
+The number of withdrawals per day has been growing steadily across this period.
 The profile of BGP updates per day is quite different from IPv4.
-This number has been rising since 2015, and by the end of 2018 we are seeing some 35,000 updates per day with peaks of more than 100,000 updates per day.
+This number has been rising since 2015, and during 2019 we are saw some 35,000 updates per day with peaks of more than 80,000 updates per day.
+The final months of 2020 saw a dramatic rise in the instability in IPv6, with the daily update count rising to 1.2M prefix updates per day.
+This shows some pathological instability in parts of the IPv6 network which may be due to some form of BGP route oscillation that fails to converge.